yonkahlon/Zenject/README.md

 You may also find the <a href="#cheatsheet">cheatsheet</a> at the bottom of this page helpful in understanding some typical usage scenarios.

-The unit tests may also be helpful to show usage for each specific feature (which you can find at `Zenject/OptionalExtras/UnitTests`)
+The tests may also be helpful to show usage for each specific feature (which you can find at `Zenject/OptionalExtras/UnitTests` and `Zenject/OptionalExtras/IntegrationTests`)

 ## <a id="hello-world-example"></a>Hello World Example